dotnet/AspNetCore.Docs/aspnetcore/signalr/get-started.md

    `services.AddSignalR` adds SignalR as part of the [middleware](xref:fundamentals/middleware/index) pipeline.

-2. Before you can use the code sample shown in the Startup.cs file, you will also need to add the BrowserLink package via Nuget.
-Simply right-click on your project in Solution Explorer, and click Manage NuGet Packages to browse for and install the package named "Microsoft.VisualStudio.Web.BrowserLink".
+1. To use the sample, BrowserLink is required.
+Add the BrowserLink package with NuGet by right-clicking on the project in **Solution Explorer** > **Manage NuGet Packages**.
+Browse to and install the package named `Microsoft.VisualStudio.Web.BrowserLink`.

-3. Configure routes to your hubs using `UseSignalR`.
+1. Configure routes to your hubs using `UseSignalR`.

    [!code-csharp[Startup](get-started/sample/Startup.cs?highlight=37,57-60)]